magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_III_A_Break.md

 Mother (to Father, dismissing Lucy): Speak to her.

 Father (leans forward, soothing tone, almost paternal): Your mother may be right.
 Perhaps performance isn’t your path.
-You’ve always been such a good daughter—obedient, diligent, patient.
+You’ve always been such a good daughter—diligent, patient.
 Perfect for accounting, where steadiness is needed.
 Performance requires boldness, extroversion.
 Perhaps you’re not built for it.

 Lucy (voice cracks, but firm): But I can learn!